Andrew Henderson

 Five Countries with the Highest Debt-to-GDP Ratios

-On the other hand, if a country is borrowing increased amounts to incite growth in a stagnant economy then the rating agencies will not view the country as favorably because the country does not have a corresponding growth rate or a plan of action to effectively disburse its borrowed money.
+On the other hand, if a country is borrowing increased amounts to incite growth in a stagnant economy, then the rating agencies will not view the country favourably because the country does not have a corresponding growth rate or a plan of action to effectively disperse its borrowed money.

 Some other reasons contributing to higher ratios include an aging population which spells a heavier burden on healthcare and other social security systems.
 Governments might also want to fund big projects which is why ratios might rise.